mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 ## Resource: StudentSpecialEducationProgramAssociation
 **Description**
 This association represents the special education program(s) that a student participates in or receives services from.
 The association is an extension of the StudentProgramAssociation particular for special education programs. _Note_: Placing Local Education Agency Reference is an optional element, intended only for students with IEPs who are enrolled in a joint powers or intermediate district.
+See the [notes on Placing LEA](descriptors_resources.md#placing-local-education-agency-reference).

 **Important Notes on Order of Disability**